Skip to content

 Oregano

-Parsley, Chives, Parsley, Eggplant, Capsicums, Beans, Cabbage, Broccoli, Brussels Sprouts, Cauliflower, Kohlrabi, Turnips, Thyme, Marjoram, Basil, Squash, Strawberries, Lavender
+Parsley, Chives, Eggplant, Capsicums, Beans, Cabbage, Broccoli, Brussels Sprouts, Cauliflower, Kohlrabi, Turnips, Thyme, Marjoram, Basil, Squash, Strawberries, Lavender

 Peas, Mint, Cabbage, Cauliflower, Celery, Spinach, Asparagus, Chokeberry, Arugula, Watercress